iprafols/SQUEzE/README.md

 Spectroscopic QUasar Extractor and redshift (z) Estimator

-requirements:
-* python 2.7 or 3.6
-* argparse
-* numpy
-* pandas
-* sklearn - only for training
-* astropy

 ## Description

 SQUEzE is a software package to identify quasars and estimate their redshift in a sample of spectra.